Recipes to Help You Raise a Farewell Toast to Carl

 With season 8 of The Walking Dead back from hiatus, it’s the perfect time to host a show-themed dinner party with these special recipes.
 The question that’s on everybody’s lips: what are we going to eat and drink as we discover Carl’s fate?

-While we’re in the dark about what’s to come this season on the show, we do know a bit about the The Official Cookbook and Survival Guide —namely that it’s overflowing with recipes inspired by characters and locations on the show, as well as recipes for meals from the show itself.
+While we’re in the dark about what’s to come this season, we do know a bit about the The Walking Dead: The Official Cookbook and Survival Guide —namely that it’s overflowing with recipes inspired by characters and locations on the show, as well as recipes for meals from the show itself.
 It also contains tons of expert information that’ll help you step-up your survivalist game, including tips on outdoor cooking, foraging, hunting wild game, and even making your own blackberry wine.

-We’ve scoured The Official Cookbook and Survival Guide and put together what we think is an excellent menu, sure to impress even your most finicky friends.
+We’ve scoured The Official Cookbook and Survival Guide and put together an excellent menu, sure to impress even your most finicky friends.
 Being the generous folks we are, we’re throwing some pro tips and tricks your way, too.

 So, make it a costume party—we recommend you ask guests to come dressed as their favorite characters, past or current—and gather round to get your grub on.